 Light refreshments will be available on arrival and after the ceremony.
 The ceremony itself will last for approximately thirty minutes.

 Individual ceremonies can be arranged, on payment of a fee.
-These ceremonies are usually held at The Register Office, 1 Spring Terrace, Richmond, TW9 1LW.
 The ceremony itself will only last for approximately 10-15 minutes.

 The Mayor or Deputy Mayor will not be in attendance and there will not be an official photographer present, but you are welcome to bring a camera.
 Refreshments are not available.